2015-2016 OHSU PHARMACY RESIDENTS

 PGY2 Oncology Pharmacy Resident

-Dr. Albanese, our current PGY1 Pharmacy Administration Resident, is originally from Portland, Oregon.
+Dr. Albanese, our current PGY2 Pharmacy Administration Resident, is originally from Portland, Oregon.
 He graduated from Oregon State University with a Doctor of Pharmacy (PharmD) in June 2013.
 Following graduation, he completed his PGY-1 Pharmacy Practice Residency at PeaceHealth Southwest in Vancouver, Washington.
-His current practice interests include Emergency Medicine, Critical Care, Health-System Administration and Pharmacy Management.
-His major project involves evaluating the incidence of post-operative infection in obese patients.
+His current practice interests include Ambulatory Care Management and Pharmacy Operations Management.
+His major project involves creating the OHSU Home Infusion Pharmacy Business Plan.
 Outside of residency, Andrew enjoys hiking in the beautiful Columbia River Gorge, reading, country western dancing, and enjoying Portland's exquisite food.

 PGY1 Pharmacy Practice Residents

 Dr. Egbuka is originally from southeast Missouri.
 He received his PharmD from Harding University College of Pharmacy in 2015.
 He is currently pursuing a Master in Business Administration with expected completion in 2016.
 His current practice interests include ambulatory care, cardiology, pharmacy administration and informatics.
 His major project involves the development of pharmacist billing method for the OHSU ambulatory clinics.
 Mark enjoys spending time with his friends, traveling and exploring Portland's amazing foodie scene.